ViggoSeerden/FHICT-S3-Portfolio/IndividualProject.md

 straight to the point documentation that even a newcomer like me could understand on it's installation, uses and functions.
 Aside from this, React was the only one I'd heard of before, and it was often recommended by others, so this choice was easy for me to make.

-Below is a picture of the frontend/website:
+Below is a picture of the front-end/website:

 <img width="941" alt="site" src="https://user-images.githubusercontent.com/100349697/203651773-c6737cf1-4e6f-4d63-98b4-6f2b70313b26.png">

 #### Back-End

-For the backend, I originally wanted to go with Java.
-Like with the frontend, I looked at the recommendations on Canvas for this one.
+For the back-end, I originally wanted to go with Java.
+Like with the front-end, I looked at the recommendations on Canvas for this one.
 I'd already used the other recommendation, .NET/C#, in both Semesters 1 and 2 for pretty much everything, so I thought it'd be nice to learn another language.
 After a few weeks of developing the game, and doing some research on Java, I changed my mind on this.
 I had already spent a good amount of time on the game, so I had some catching up to do for the rest of the project.
 It's because of this that I ended up going with .NET instead.
-I was gonna need my time, since I didn't just have a website/frontend and API/backend to build from scratch, but also a reasonably big game to make.
+I was gonna need my time, since I didn't just have a website/front-end and API/back-end to build from scratch, but also a reasonably big game to make.
-My previous experience with .NET would make developing the backend a whole lot quicker, so that's what ended up being used.
+My previous experience with .NET would make developing the back-end a whole lot quicker, so that's what ended up being used.
 I should also quickly mention the game.
 Since it's made in Unity, the scripts are written in C#.
 This is the standard language Unity uses, so I stuck with it.
-But this was another reason for me to use .NET for my backend API, since I could use the same save data classes and even some logic that I used in the game without issue.
+But this was another reason for me to use .NET for my back-end API, since I could use the same save data classes and even some logic that I used in the game without issue.
 This made some user stories a lot easier to realise, and ended up saving me a lot of time.

 Below is a picture of the API's Swagger page: